akkupy/School-Management-System/README.md

  * Run the main.py file.

 # Listen A Sec
+ * Feel free to report any bugs!
- * Pull A Req if you find any bug.
+ * Star if you like it:)
+ * Can be used as small school project,etc.